jogi-k/lightning-talk-repaircafe/slides.md

 * We couldn't tell them how long to wait
 * dropped their objects
 * Repairers could not ask about the problem
-* Repairers could not clarify when opening
+* Repairers could not clarify about "cracking"
+* less repaired objects ...
 * Unhappyness on all ends ...

 ---